Most leakage is quiet: the second and third touch slip when ownership and timing aren't explicit.

 End: Readout

-- • What worked / didn’t
+- • What improved / what didn't

-- • Where timing mattered most
+- • Where handoffs broke

-- • Next-step plan
+- • Next-step plan (60 days)

 Two ways to start